-To feed the pipeline China has acquired, through various companies, exploitation rights to various oil fields in Kazakhstan.
-In the process Chinese companies have had to cope with both, the suspicion their presence arouses and the relative delay in getting anything done, thus harming their position in the coveted Kazakh Caspian offshore fields.
+To feed the pipeline, China has acquired, through various companies, exploitation rights to various oil fields in Kazakhstan.
+In the process Chinese companies have had to cope with both the suspicion their presence arouses and the relative delay in getting anything done, thus harming their position in the coveted Kazakh Caspian offshore fields.
 The exception is the Darkhan deposit, which they exploit under an agreement signed in October 2008.
 However, making a virtue of necessity and following a consistent business strategy, China has invested in oil fields located in the Aktobe region and in other more isolated sites along the route of the Sino-Kazakh oil pipeline (Buzachi North, Karazhanbas and Kumkol in the Kyzyl-Orda region).
-These, along with the aforementioned Atasu connection to the pipeline going to Russia, make the Sino-Kazakh oil pipeline an alternative route for exporting Russian oil from Western Siberia to China.
+These, along with the aforementioned Atasu connection to the pipeline going to Russia, make the Sino-Kazakh oil pipeline an alternative route for exporting Russian oil from western Siberia to China.
 As a result, Beijing has virtually assured sources of supply for a pipeline which currently has a maximum annual capacity of 20 million tons of crude that could be expanded to 30.

-The most significant Chinese investments in the Kazakh hydrocarbon sector have been the \$4.2 takeover of PetroKazakhstan, a Canadian-based company, by Chinese oil company China National Petroleum Corp (CNPC) in August 2005 and the purchase for US\$1.91 billion of the Kazakhstan oil assets of Canada's Nations Energy Company Ltd by the China International Trust and Investment Corporation (CITIC) in December 2006.
-Through these two acquisitions Beijing acquired an important position in the Kazakh oil market and although the figures available vary substantially and are difficult to compute, it is estimated that in 2006 China was responsible about 25 per cent of all oil extraction in Kazakhstan.31

-This increase in China's presence in the Kazakh oil sector generated an animated public debate led by those who see in Beijing's policy a growing threat to Kazakhstan's economic sovereignty and autonomous development prospects.
-While some local analysts are known to dissent from the majority view and point out, for example, that contracts signed with Chinese companies are more beneficial to Kazakhstan than those signed with large Western companies, the controversy over the Chinese acquisitions has more particularly culminated in the Majlis, the parliament of Kazakhstan, which approved in September 2007 the introduction of a series of amendments to the law "on subsurface and the use of the subsurface" dated January 27, 1996.
-The law expanded Astana's ability to revise or annul contracts concerning the exploitation of subsurface resources and posing a threat to "national economic security interests."
-As a response to the \$1.9 billion sale of the Karazhanbas oilfield by Canada-based Nations Energy to CITIC, the Kazakh government passed a law preventing foreign investors from selling stakes in Kazakhstan's assets to third parties.
-Also, the 2005 sale of PetroKazakhstan Inc. to CNPC illustrated the need for the new law giving Kazakhstan the first right of refusal to buy asset in any proposed transfer of oil asset between foreign companies.
+The most significant Chinese investments in the Kazakh hydrocarbon sector have been the \$4.2 takeover of PetroKazakhstan, a Canadian-based company, by the Chinese oil company CNPC in August 2005 and the purchase for US\$1.91 billion of the Kazakhstan oil assets of Canada's Nations Energy Company Ltd by the China International Trust and Investment Corporation (CITIC) in December 2006.
+Through these two acquisitions Beijing acquired an important position in the Kazakh oil market and although the figures available vary substantially and are difficult to compute, it is estimated that in 2006 China was responsible for about 25 per cent of all oil extraction in Kazakhstan.31 contracts signed with Chinese companies are more beneficial to Kazakhstan than those signed with large Western companies, the controversy over the Chinese acquisitions has more particularly culminated in the Mailis, the parliament of Kazakhstan, which approved in September 2007 the introduction of a series of amendments to the law 'on subsurface and the use of the subsurface' dated 27 January 1996.
+The law expanded Astana's ability to revise or annul contracts concerning the exploitation of subsurface resources and posing a threat to 'national economic security interests'.
+32 As a response to the \$1.9 billion sale of the Karazhanbas oil field by Canada-based Nations Energy to CITIC, the Kazakh government passed a law preventing foreign investors from selling stakes in Kazakhstan's assets to third parties.
+Also, the 2005 sale of PetroKazakhstan Inc. to CNPC illustrated the need for the new law giving Kazakhstan the first right of refusal to buy assets in any proposed transfer of oil assets between foreign companies.
 Also, KasMunaiGas became a stakeholder in PetroKazakhstan in 2005, and following the passage of this amendment, KasMunaiGas executed an agreement with CITIC to purchase 50 per cent of Karazhanbas.
 It is interesting to note that the above PetroKazakhstan purchase created a similar reaction in Russia, especially among companies active in Kazakhstan, which share these misgivings about the progressive Chinese encroachment.